satpalsr/sdk/docs/server.blocktyperegistryevent.md

 ## BlockTypeRegistryEvent enum

 Event types a BlockTypeRegistry instance can emit.
+See [BlockTypeRegistryEventPayloads](./server.blocktyperegistryeventpayloads.md) for the payloads.

 **Signature:**